benjaminrosenbaum/choicescript_tools/README.md

 These tools require Ruby to be installed on your machine.
 You can run them from the command line ("shell" in Unix, "Terminal" on a Mac), usually from the directory where your .txt story files live.

 * unbalanced.rb - print a proofreading report of unmatched brackets, bare variables, and broken ellipses.
+* playthroughs.rb - run multiple randomtests, capturing the output and buildiung a file of stats which you can parse to find interesting examples of playthroughs to read from start to finish.
 * stat_code_gen.rb - generate ChoiceScript to find out the PC's best and worst stats at a given point in time.